Tengiz Field: Environmental concerns

+The fire caused severe environmental damage, with long lasting pollution in a radius of over 100 km, due to the release of 900,000 tons of soot, 3.4 million tons of oil, 1.7 billion m³ of gas and 850 tons of mercaptans.
+Illnesses in the Atyrau region increased by 50% and an estimated one million birds died.

+Later developments

 The government of the Kazakhstan imposed stricter guidelines for handling the sulfur.
 In 2006, Kazakh government threatened TengizChevroil with imposing fines.
 In 2007, the government imposed a $609 million (74.4 billion tenge) fine on TengizChevroil.
 The violations included a slow progress in dealing with vast sulfur stocks at Tengiz.
 The company had reportedly been fined $71 million in 2003 for open air sulfur storage as well, which was then reduced to $7 million on an appeal.
 According to the Environmental Protection Ministry, over 10 million tonnes of sulfur was accumulated near Tengiz oil field as a by-product of crude oil production.

 Government had also set a requirement to relocate the village of Sarykamys which had 3,500 residents to new homes in the vicinity of Atyrau.
 The relocation program was funded by TengizChevroil and was done in 2004-2006.
 It cost the company $73 million.

 In his book Poor People, published in 2007, William T. Vollmann dedicates a significant amount of his attention to the native peoples living in Sarykamys and Atyrau and the effects of TengizChevroil's presence in these towns.
 Vollmann's account suggests that serious and widespread health risks were imposed upon the people of Sarykamys.
 Vollmann also suggests that in the corporation's efforts to displace the natives, many were not compensated fairly, so that upon being forced to move from their existing homes, they were unable to find or afford comparable housing in a new town.